zesty-io/module-mui-styles/README.md

-# Zesty styles-variables sync to next starter app
+# Zesty styles-variables with MUI class names

 This feature will help to incorporate zesty instance style variables to Material UI Theme.